The strong CP problem, general covariance, and horizons: Introduction to the strong CP problem

 and all classical solutions of the Euclidean equations of motion of the theory with finite action fall within one of these winding sectors.

 Classically, the winding number cannot be changed due to energy conservation.
-Quantum mechanically, the existence of tunneling solutions of the classical Euclidean equations of motion (called instantons) that interpolate between two given equivalence classes \( n \rightarrow n + 1 \), having the form (up to a parameter \( \rho \))
+Quantum mechanically, {however, that can happen due to} the existence of tunneling solutions of the classical Euclidean equations of motion (called instantons) that interpolate between two given equivalence classes \( n \rightarrow n + 1 \), having the form (up to a parameter \( \rho \))

 where $a$ is the gauge index and $\epsilon_{\mu \nu a}$ mixes internal and spacetime degrees of freedom.

 This means the winding number is only conserved perturbatively.
 Field strength fluctuations